-Staircasing is the term used for buying additional shares in your shared ownership home.
-The amount of additional shares you can purchase each time varies on your lease or you can purchase the full remaining share.
-If you purchase the full remaining share some shared owners will progress to 100% ownership however some properties have a staircasing restriction of 80%.
+Staircasing is the term used for buying additional shares in your Shared Ownership home.
+The amount of additional shares you can purchase each time varies on your lease, but increments are normally in multiples of 10% or you can purchase the full remaining share.
+If you purchase the full remaining share, some shared owners will progress to 100% ownership.
+However some properties have a staircasing restriction of 80%.
 Below are the 6 steps to staircasing.